MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

-#### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+#### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

+In C++ you would use a colon to represent the statement "extends" in the declaration of your class ArrayQueue.

 #### 5. What is the purpose of "templates" in C++?

+Templates allow a single function to be used for different data types without rewriting the methods for each separate type.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

+int* myNewArray = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?